rawatanimesh/angular-progress-bar/README.md

 # Progress Bar

 Fully customizable, responsive and light weight 'Progress Bar' angular component without external libraries/dependencies.
+Special effort has been made to keep the component files free from coding logic which has been handled on the HTML file of the component.

 ![alt text](img/radial-bar.png)
 ![alt text](img/linear-bar.png)